Omar-Salem/oracle-bulldozer-task/README.md

 ## Assumptions
-Map file exists, is not malformed, no illegal characters
+- Map file exists, is not malformed, no illegal characters
+- Map fits in memory
+- Number of operations fits in memory